mlcommons/training/text_to_image/README.md

 # 5. Quality
 ### Quality metric
 Validation loss averaged over 8 equidistant time steps [0, 7/8], as described in [Scaling Rectified Flow Transformers for High-Resolution Image Synthesis](https://arxiv.org/pdf/2403.03206).
+The validation dataset is prepared in advance so that each sample is associated with a timestep.
+This is an integer from 0 to 7 inclusive, and thus should be divided by `8.0` to obtain the timestep.

 The algorithm is as follows:

 ```pseudocode